Position Title: Communications Officer

-This regular full-time (35 hours per week) position is available starting May 23, 2022.
+This regular full-time (35 hours per week) position is available starting April 4, 2022.
 Regular hours of work are Monday to Friday, 8:30 am – 4:00 pm.
-Shift times may change depending on the Department’s need.
 Occasional evening and/or weekend work may be required.
-The position is located at the New Westminster campus; however, successful candidate must be available for occasional work at the Coquitlam campus.
-Douglas College is committed to supporting a healthy work/life balance for employees.
-A modified/flexible schedule and/or hybrid work from home arrangement may be considered.
+The position is located at the Anvil Office Tower/New Westminster campus; however, successful candidate must be available for occasional work at the Coquitlam campus.

 What Douglas Offers

 DO what you love.
 Be good at it.
 That’s how Douglas College defines a great career.
 It’s a philosophy that resonates through our classrooms, our offices and our boardrooms.
 It inspires our students and drives us to make Douglas College one of BC’s Top Employers.
 We love what we do.
 And we’re looking for passionate, motivated people to join us in making one of Canada’s best colleges even better.